spring-attic/reactor-scala-extensions/README.md

 This project is a Scala wrapper for reactor-core.

-It is still in preliminary stage and requires a lot of refinement.
 This project was created after I can't find any Scala code for [reactor-core](https://github.com/reactor/reactor-core) project.
 Using reactor-core project as it is in scala code will look ugly because a lot of methods use Java 8 lambda which is not compatible with Scala lambda.